0MM-Network/0mm-containers/vault/references/demo-unsealing-with-transit-auto-unseal.md

 # Demo Unsealing with Transit Auto Unseal

-In this guide, we’ll show you how to configure one Vault cluster as a centralized Transit auto-unseal backend for another Vault cluster.
-Using Vault’s Transit Secrets Engine, the target cluster will automatically unseal during initialization, reducing manual intervention.
+In this guide, well show you how to configure one Vault cluster as a centralized Transit auto-unseal backend for another Vault cluster.
+Using Vaults Transit Secrets Engine, the target cluster will automatically unseal during initialization, reducing manual intervention.

 ## Environment Overview